bigskysoftware/_hyperscript/www/expressions.md

 ### Query Literals

-Finally can refer to a group of elements by an arbitrary [CSS selector](https://www.w3schools.com/cssref/css_selectors.asp) by enclosing the selector in a `<` and `/>`:
+You can refer to a group of elements by an arbitrary [CSS selector](https://www.w3schools.com/cssref/css_selectors.asp) by enclosing the selector in a `<` and `/>`:

 ```html